Turf Toe

 Turf toe results from hyperextension of the 1st MTP joint beyond its normal range, typically when the toe is planted on the ground and the body's weight drives the foot forward and downward (the classic mechanism in football linemen, soccer players, and basketball athletes on hard or artificial surfaces).

-Sesamoid fracture may occur simultaneously (acute fracture from compression) or be a coincidental finding (bipartite sesamoid — a developmental variant present in ~10% of the population, recognizable by smooth, rounded edges vs. the jagged edges of an acute fracture).
+Sesamoid fracture may occur simultaneously (acute fracture from compression) or be a coincidental finding.
+A bipartite sesamoid is a developmental variant present in ~10% of the population, recognizable by smooth, rounded edges vs. the jagged edges of an acute fracture.

 Grading